ThePletch/steam-vr-wheel/README.md

 ## How to use

-If you want to use one of the prebuilt controller mappings, you can run it via the `map` script in the `bin` directory, like so: `./bin/map <mapping name>`, e.g. `./bin/map wheel`
+If you want to use one of the prebuilt controller mappings, you can run it via the `map` script in the `bin` directory, like so: `poetry run ./bin/map <mapping name>`, e.g. `./bin/map wheel`

 Feel free to add your own mappings to the script and run them that way.